christianityorigins/website/books/_posts/2024-11-14-universalism-and-white.md

 The standard narrative (Ignatiev, Allen) is incomplete: it ignores the Jewish angle and overstates planter intentionality.

-The central question of this book: How did a legal category, invented in 1691 Virginia to control labor, become a universal moral identity that allows a person of German descent to speak for and judge a person of English descent?
+The question I was exploring was how did a legal category become a universal moral identity that allows a person of German descent to speak for and judge a person of English descent?

-Thesis Statement: "White" is not a race.
-It is the secularized form of Christian universalism.
+My conclusion was that white is the secularized form of Christian universalism.
 It inherited the structure of Christendom: a universal moral body, a doctrine of original sin (structural racism), a priesthood (activists and academics), rituals of confession (public mea culpas), and the authority to judge all members of the body.
 This book traces that inheritance from the Pauline Church to the colonial legal codes, through the Puritan covenant, the abolitionist pulpit, and the Civil Rights confessional.

-Methodological Note: This is a genealogy, not a history.
-It traces the structure of ideas, not every chronological detail.
-It is speculative, unfiltered, and unafraid to name the actors and mechanisms that shaped this transformation.

 ---